“Tchitchikov reflected that he had indeed fallen into an aristocratic wilderness.”

 “I’ll have the wine.”

 “Good choice, good choice,” Kingston produced a corkscrew from his pocket.
 “Here we are,” he poured into two glasses, also seemingly from nowhere.
-“This one’s yours.”
+He offered one.
+“For you.”

 The chill of the wine fogged the wine glass.
 “Thank you.”